kgoebber/metpy_thebook/weather_technology/surface_plots/practice_tasks_surface.md

-# Surface Observation Practice Tasks
+# Practice Tasks - Surface Observation

 So, what did we set?
 Just the required and a few of the optional parameters to make a plot.
 Use the practice tasks below to explore more